-D. During the regular academic year, "full-time student" means a student who is taking twelve or more credit hours in one semester or quarter.
-Full-time students during the academic year shall be charged tuition at rates provided by law.

-E. During the summer session, "full-time student" means a student who is taking at least a minimum number of credit hours, which minimum is in the same proportion to twelve credit hours as the duration and normal credit-hour load of the summer session in the particular institution is to the duration and normal credit-hour load of the institution's regular semester or quarter.
-Full-time students in the summer session shall be charged tuition at resident and nonresident rates in each institution, which rates shall be in the same proportion to the full-time resident and nonresident rates of that institution for the regular semester or quarter as the minimum number of credit hours is to twelve hours.

-F. "Part-time student" means a student who is taking fewer than the minimum number of credit hours in a semester, quarter or summer session required for full-time student status.
-Part-time students shall be charged tuition at rates per semester credit hour or quarter credit hour as provided by law.

-G. The higher education department shall define resident and nonresident students for the purpose of administering tuition charges in accordance with the constitution and statutes of the state and after consultation with the appropriate officials of the institutions concerned.
+- A. Except as provided in Section 21-1-4.3 NMSA 1978, the state educational institutions set forth in Article 12, Section 11 of the constitution of New Mexico shall charge tuition, which is in addition to earmarked fees, at rates provided by law. - B. During the regular academic year, "full-time student" means a student who is taking twelve or more credit-hours in one semester or quarter.
+Full-time students during the academic year shall be charged tuition at rates provided by law. - C. During the summer session, "full-time student" means a student who is taking at least a minimum number of credit-hours, which minimum is in the same proportion to twelve credit-hours as the duration and normal credit-hour load of the summer session in the particular institution is to the duration and normal credit-hour load of the institution's regular semester or quarter.
+Full-time students in the summer session shall be charged tuition at resident and nonresident rates in each institution, which rates shall be in the same proportion to the full-time resident and nonresident rates of that institution for the regular semester or quarter as the minimum number of credit-hours is to twelve hours. - D. "Part-time student" means a student who is taking less than the minimum number of credit-hours in a semester, quarter or summer session than that required for full-time student status.
+Part-time students shall be charged tuition at rates per semester- or quarter-credit-hour as provided by law. - E. The commission on higher education shall define resident and nonresident students for the purpose of administering tuition charges in accordance with the constitution and statutes of the state and after consultation with the appropriate officials of the institutions concerned.
 Each institution shall use the uniform definitions so established in assessing and collecting tuition charges from students.

 History: 1953 Comp., § 73-30-2.2, enacted by Laws 1971, ch.
 235, § 1; 1996, ch.
-71, § 2; 2006, ch.
-85, § 1.
+71, § 2.